knamratha123/HRDasboard/README.md

 459 employees (31%) report HIGH job satisfaction
 442 employees (30%) report MEDIUM job satisfaction

-This suggests nearly 40% of your workforce is dissatisfied, which may impact productivity and retention.
+This suggests nearly 40% of the workforce is dissatisfied, which may impact productivity and retention.
 Performance ratings show 1,244 employees rated as "Good" versus only 226 rated as "High" performers, indicating potential for improvement in performance management.
 Career Development and Progression
-Your promotion metrics reveal:
+The promotion metrics reveal:

 72 employees (4.9%) are due for promotion
 1,398 employees (95%) have been promoted previously